anandu06dev/ng4StarterKit/README.md

 **» Why CQRS in the frontend?**<br/>

 With traditional CRUD-based web applications, conform to the REST architectural style, we may fall into the situation where we have to stitch together multiple resources to build a complex view model.
 Often RESTful APIs are very strict resource-oriented.
 In addition to this, we must transform and prepare data for the presentation layer.
 Even in the case of sophisticated Web APIs, it's likely to happen that we must stitch together complex view models on the client side.
-Frontend developers often write adapter methods in UI controllers to elaborate view models, which, in the end, leads to fat and unmanagable controllers:
+Frontend developers often write adapter methods in UI controllers to elaborate view models, which, in the end, leads to fat and unmanagable UI controllers:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Up_Down_Flow.PNG)